quietmath/yeoman-bootstrapper/README.md

-# yeoman-bootstrapper
+# Yeoman Bootstrapper

-Node.JS project generator based on Quiet Math project templates
+Node.JS project generator based on Quiet Math project templates.
+This is open source, but you'll likely never use it.
+It's pretty specific to Quiet Math developer flow.